Mystikweb/GettingCleaningDataProject/CodeBook.md

 # Coursera Getting and Cleaning Data Course Project Code Book

 ## Summary
-The purpose of this guide is to provide the information to understand how the `run_analysis.R` file works and the expected output of the `analysis_result.csv` file.
+The purpose of this guide is to provide the information to understand how the `run_analysis.R` file works and the expected output of the `analysis_result.txt` file.
 ***
 ### Variable Naming Convention
 There are many variables names that signify different measurements taeken in the data set.
 This table list of the naming conventions to help identify the columns.